six pack ab workouts at home

 3.)
 BUTTERFLY SIT UP (10 REPS)

-Exercise Notes: In this midrange exercise your arms provide you with a little bit of momentum to help to get you off the ground.
-You also open them up which engages the upper back.
+Exercise Notes: In this midrange exercise your arm muscles provide you with a little bit of momentum to help to get you off the ground.
+You also open them up in overhead position which engages the upper back.
 Start lying with feet flat on the ground, arms crossed in towards your chest.
 Using your ab muscles, bring your upper body off the ground as you open your arms into goal post position, then slowly lower yourself back down to return to starting position.
+Be sure to pull your belly button in toward your spine throughout this crunch variation.
 You’ll do 10 reps followed by 10 seconds of rest until you get to extinction.
 Then move on to the next exercise.

 4.)
 SEATED CORKSCREW (45 SECONDS)

 Exercise Notes: To do this abs and obliques exercise, start with your hands back behind your body and bring your knees in and across, really trying to contract the obliques.
 Then extend your legs back out to starting position and repeat toward the opposite side of the abs.
 Engage your core as you move upper and lower body at the same time.
 See if you can go for the entire 45 seconds and then take 10 seconds of rest.
 Repeat as many times as possible before moving on to the next exercise.
-Beginners might find that they can’t even get through the first 45 seconds.
+Make sure your belly button is pulled in toward the spine throughout the entire motion.
+Beginners might find that they can’t even get through the first 45 seconds of this challenging reverse crunches variation.
 That’s ok because it gives you a place to start and something to improve upon.

 5.)
 LEVITATION CRUNCH (10 REPS)

 Exercise Notes: For this top down movement, we’re trying to move the upper torso without moving the lower torso.
-Start lying on the ground with feet flat on the floor and crossed arms above your head.
+Start lying on the ground with feet flat on the floor and crossed arms above your head with hands behind head.
 Lift upper body up and clear your shoulder blades off the ground and then hold and pause at the top for a one or two count.
 Try to make the upper abs work and hold that contraction for 10 good quality reps.
-Take 10 seconds of rest and repeat until you can’t complete the entire 10 reps.
+Take 10 seconds of rest and repeat until you can’t complete the entire 10 reps of this variation on the traditional crunch.
+Be sure you’re using proper form throughout the entire exercise.
 Then move on to the last exercise.

 6.)
 SIT UP ELBOW THRUST (ALTERNATE 5 REPS TO EACH SIDE)

-If you make the commitment to be consistent with this quick ab workout at home and stick to your nutrition goals for 22 days, you’ll develop a habit that will set you up for a lifetime.
+As a physical therapist, fitness coach and personal trainer, I can tell you that if you make the commitment to be consistent with this quick ab workout at home and stick to your nutrition goals for 22 days, you’ll develop a habit that will set you up for a lifetime.
 And hopefully a whole new lifestyle!
-And that habit is what’s going to get you to that goal of those visible six pack abs.
+And that habit is what’s going to get you the maximum benefits and help you reach that goal of those visible six pack abs.

-- If your body fat level is currently high, it’s not going to be possible to get six pack abs in just 3 weeks, but 22 days is long enough to develop and implement the right habit changes to get you there.
+- While some in the fitness industry might try to tell you otherwise, if your body fat level is currently high, it’s not going to be possible to get six pack abs in just 3 weeks, but 22 days is long enough to develop and implement the right habit changes to get you there.

 - You may actually be able to see your abs at higher levels of body fat that you thought possible, even in the mid-teens.